Ballroom Dancing = Partnership

 Quickstep

 During the twenties, many bands played the Slow Foxtrot too fast.
-The dancers had trouble with the large open steps from the Foxtrot at 50 Bars/min.
+The dancers needed help with the large open steps from the Foxtrot at 50 Bars/min.

 The English developed a progressive dance from the original Charleston without kicks and made a mixture with the above-mentioned fast Foxtrot.
 They called this dance “the Quicktime Foxtrot and Charleston.”
 Frank Ford and Molly Spain danced on the ‘Star’ Championships of 1927, a version of this Quicktime Foxtrot and Charleston without the characteristic Charleston knee actions and made it dance for two instead of solo.